duvurih/Cordova-Angular-Mobile/README.md

     - cordova run android //run on emulator
     - cordova build android // only build the apk file
     - cordova run browser // run on browser
-    - cordodva run android --device //deploy and run on android mobile
+    - cordova run android --device //deploy and run on android mobile
+    - cordova run windows // make-sure you have administrator previlages on windows 10 and developer mode enabled
+    - cordova run windows -- --win //explicitly specify windows as target
 # Testing and Debugging Process
   - How to know connected devices
     - adb kill-server